Let’s Talk

 create-ssl-certificates-for-development-websites

-Sometimes we need to run our local website in HTTPS.
-We need to use an SSL certificate to run a local website in HTTPS mode.
-To achieve it we need to generate local SSL certificates.
-Generating an SSL certificate can be a tricky business.
+Many a times, you need to run our local website in the HTTPS.
+You need to use an SSL certificate to run a local website in the HTTPS mode.
+To achieve this, you need to generate the local SSL certificates but that can be a very tricky business.

-I will show you how to generate a basic SSL certificate and install it for your local website in IIS.
+In this blog you will learn how to generate a basic SLL certificate and install it for your local website in the IIS.

 New-SelfSignedCertificate -DnsName "my.local.domain" -CertStoreLocation cert:\LocalMachine\My -FriendlyName "My Local Cert Name"